vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/15_Nuclear_Energy.md

 When the nucleus splits, any extra neutrons come out "hot" (high speed), which tend to bounce off uranium nuclei without sticking.
 They need to be slowed down, which is accomplished by a moderator: basically light atoms26 that can receive the neutron impact as a sort of damping medium.
 Then the main trick is to prevent a runaway that could occur if too many neutrons become available; in which case it's a party that can get out of control.
 So nuclear plants employ control rods containing materials particularly effective at absorbing (trapping) neutrons.
 The colors of the lower halves of some squares in the Chart of the Nuclides (Figure 15.4) indicate neutron capture cross section.
 Boron (10B) is a favorite choice to soak up neutrons and tame (or even halt) the reaction.
 The goal is to maintain a chain reaction that produces a net balance of exactly one unabsorbed slow neutron per fission event, available to attach itself to a waiting 235U nucleus.
 15.4.3 Fission Accounting
 The nucleus (uranium in the present discussion) always breaks up into two largish pieces, possibly accompanied by a few liberated spare neutrons.
 Because of the way the track of stable elements curves on the Chart of the Nuclides, the resultant pieces are likely to be neutron rich, to the right of the stable nuclei.
 To understand this, refer to Figure 15.14 and the associated caption.
 The math always has to add up: nucleons are not created or destroyed during a fission event.
 They just rearrange themselves, so the total number of neutrons stays the same, as does the total number of protons.
-After the split, ẞ decays will carry out flavor changes, but we'll deal with that part later.
+After the split, β decays will carry out flavor changes, but we'll deal with that part later.
 26: ... usually either water or carbon in the form of graphite

 proton number, Z